ualsg/ualsg.netlify.app/content/post/2024-08-scs-microclimate-vision/index.md

 Congratulations on this important journal publication! :raised_hands: :clap:
 We are glad that this paper is one of the first outcomes of [our collaboration with Takenaka Corporation]({{< relref "../post/2023-04-takenaka-collaboration" >}}).

+The code has been released open-source at [GitHub](https://github.com/kunifujiwara/microclimate-vision).

 ![](1.png)

 ![](2.png)